Additivity and Fiber Sequences for Combinatorial K-Theory: categories

-The most common way for us to construct new $\fcgw$ categories from familiar ones will be through functor categories.
-Given a $\fcgw$ category $\C$ and any double category $\D$, we wish to describe a $\fcgw$ structure on a double subcategory of the double category $[\D,\C]$ of double functors described in \cref{defn:dblcatoffunctors}.
+A particularly useful way for us to construct new $\fcgwa$ categories from familiar ones is through functor categories.
+Given an $\fcgwa$ category $\C$ and any double category $\D$, we wish to describe an $\fcgwa$ structure on a double subcategory of the double category $[\D,\C]$ of double functors described in \cref{defn:dblcatoffunctors}.

-\begin{defn}\lbl{functordblcat} For $\C$ a $\fcgw$ category and $\D$ any double category, we define the double subcategory $\C^\D \subset [\D,\C]$ as follows: \begin{itemize} \item objects are all double functors $\D \to \C$ \item $\M$ consists of the ``good'' m-natural transformations: these are the ones whose naturality squares of m-morphisms are good \item $\E$ is given by the ``good'' e-natural transformations: these are the ones whose naturality squares of e-morphisms are good \item mixed squares consist of all modifications between the m- and e-morphisms; note that these are pointwise pseudo-commutative squares in $\C$ \end{itemize} Note that $\M$ and $\E$ here are in fact categories, as good squares are closed under identities and composition and there are no restrictions placed on the mixed naturality squares of these transformations. \end{defn}
+\begin{defn}\lbl{functordblcat} For $\C$ an $\fcgwa$ category and $\D$ any double category, we define the double subcategory $\C^\D \subset [\D,\C]$ as follows: \begin{itemize} \item objects are all double functors $\D \to \C$ \item $\M$ consists of the ``good'' m-natural transformations: these are the ones whose naturality squares of m-morphisms are good \item $\E$ is given by the ``good'' e-natural transformations: these are the ones whose naturality squares of e-morphisms are good \item squares consist of all modifications between the m- and e-morphisms; in particular, these are pointwise squares in $\C$. \end{itemize} Note that $\M$ and $\E$ here are categories, as good squares are closed under identities and composition and there are no restrictions placed on the mixed naturality squares of these transformations. \end{defn}

-As we saw in \cref{ex:exactcgw}, it is not enough to consider squares whose sides are all in $\M$, and instead we need to work with a more well-behaved notion of good square.
+As we saw in \cref{ex:exactcgw}, in order for (co)kernels to have the desired functoriality it is not enough to consider diagrams whose maps are all in $\M$, and instead we need to work with a more well-behaved notion of good square.
 Similarly, when working with m-natural transformations, it will not suffice to ask that all the squares involved are good, but instead we need a stronger notion of ``good cube''.
 In order to do this, we present the following definition, which adapts the good cubes of \cite[Definition 2.3]{stupidpaper} to our setting.

-\begin{defn}\lbl{goodsquares} Let $\C$ be a $\fcgw$ category.
+\begin{defn}\lbl{goodsquares} Let $\C$ be an $\fcgwa$ category.
 A commutative cube of morphisms in $\M$ is a \textbf{good cube} if each face is a good square, and if the induced m-morphism between $\star$-pushouts\footnote{Such a morphism always exists; see \cref{lemma2.14}.} is such that the square below right is good.

 We call this the ``southern square''.
 Good cubes in $\E$ are defined in the same way. \end{defn}